Henry O'Neill (illustrator): Death and legacy

-Memory
+O'Neill died in poverty on 21 December 1880 at 109 Gardiner Street.
+He was buried in an unmarked grave in Glasnevin Cemetery.
+He had a widow, Juliet (née Thierry) who was likely his second wife, a daughter and three sons.
+After his death, some of his family moved back to London.
+One of his sons was named Tyrone.

-He died in poverty in 1880 and was buried in an unmarked grave in Glasnevin Cemetery.
-In 2016 a group of well-wishers came together to mark his grave with a Celtic Cross.
+In 2016 a group of well-wishers came together to mark his grave with a Celtic cross.
 A viewing and reception to dedicate the monument was held on Tuesday 2 August 2016.